DougReeder/aframe-atoll-terrain/README.md

 * default: {x:-1.0, y:1.0, z:-1.0}

 The direction from which the sun is shining.
-This primitive ignores directional lights, but others may use them.
+This primitive ignores directional lights.
 If you're using one of the *-sun-sky primitives, set its sun-position to the same value.